samadpls/Querypls/README.md

 [![YouTube Video](https://img.youtube.com/vi/htHVb-fK9xU/0.jpg)](https://www.youtube.com/watch?v=htHVb-fK9xU) | <img src='https://github.com/samadpls/Querypls/assets/94792103/3e990638-e585-4082-bfc3-398469309dc8' height=400px> |
 > A big thank you to Langchain for their support and recognition!

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+> [!Note]
+> Querypls, while powered by a 7B model of Satablility AI LLM Model, is currently limited in providing optimal responses for simple queries.

 ---

 ## How to Contribute